More Like This

 What 4 nationalities now have a maximum limit?

-The new rule of the Qiwa portal specifies the maximum limit of the Indian workers in private firms.
+The new rule of the Qiwa portal specifies the maximum limit of Indian workers in private firms.
 It may not exceed 40% of the total workers.
 But that is not all.
 The ruling also states that Bangladeshi workers in a private company should be just under 40% of all the workers.
 A maximum of 25% of all workers may now be Yemeni.
 As for the Ethiopian workers, the percentage is at a mere 1% of all the workers.

 What if the numbers are already over the limit?